Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Threshold Saturation in One-Dimensional Systems

 Finite length systems can be modeled by introducing spatial dependence into the definition $\hf$ and/or $\hg.$ For example, in the LDPC-BEC case termination corresponds to setting $\hf = 0$ outside some finite region.
-The analysis most closely follows the unterminated case with one-sided termination, e.g., setting $\hf=0$ for $x<0.$ When $A(\hf,\hg)>0$ and the strictly positive gap condition holds we can apply Theorem \ref{thm:mainexist} to conclude that the infinite length unterminated system has a wave-like solution that converges point-wise to $0.$ Such a solution can often be used to bound from above the solutions for terminated cases to show that their solutions also tend to $0.$ Alternatively, we can apply Theorem \ref{thm:globalconv} to conclude that even if we remove the termination after initialization the system will converge to $0.$
+When $A(\hf,\hg)>0$ and the strictly positive gap condition holds we can apply Theorem \ref{thm:mainexist} to conclude that the infinite length unterminated system has a wave-like solution that converges point-wise to $0.$ Such a solution can often be used to bound from above the solutions for terminated cases to show that their solutions also tend to $0.$ Alternatively, we can apply Theorem \ref{thm:globalconv} to conclude that even if we remove the termination after initialization the system will converge to $0.$

-\subsection{One-sided Termination}

-Since setting $\hf=0$ over some region reduces $f$ relative to the unterminated case, it is more difficult to obtain lower bounds for the terminated case.
+Setting $\hf=0$ over some region reduces $f$ relative to the unterminated case making it more difficult to obtain lower bounds for the terminated case.
 It turns out for one-sided termination, however, that an analogy can be drawn between the spatial variation in $\hf$ and a global perturbation in $\hf$ that is spatially invariant and which then allows application of Theorem \ref{thm:mainexist}.
+Here we see a useful application of discontinuous $\hf.$

+\subsubsection{One-sided Termination}

-Let us formally define the one-sided termination version of \eqref{eqn:gfrecursion} to be the system that follows \eqref{eqn:gfrecursion} except that when $x<0$ we set $f^t(u)=0$ for all $u\in [0,1].$ This is equivalent to redefining $\hf = \hf(x;u)$ to have spatial dependence so that when $x<0$ we have $\hf(x;u)=0$ and for $x \ge 0$ we have $\hf(x;u) =\hf(u)$ as before.
+Let us formally define the one-sided termination version of \eqref{eqn:gfrecursion} to be the system that follows \eqref{eqn:gfrecursion} except that when $x<0$ we set $f^t(x)=0$ regardless of $g^{t-1}.$ This is equivalent to redefining $\hf = \hf(u;x)$ to have spatial dependence so that when $x<0$ we have $\hf(u;x)=0$ and for $x \ge 0$ we have $\hf(u;x) =\hf(u)$ as before.

 Since this system is not translation invariant, it does not admit interpolating traveling wave-like solutions.
 It does, however, admit interpolating spatial fixed points.